VPAC/superlinux/supercomputingwithlinux.md

 `chmod -R a+rx .`
 `chmod -R a+rX .`

-As an example, let's make a file read-only.
+As an example, make a file read-only.
 Again, note that if there is no user reference it applies to all users.

 ```
 [train01@trifid ~] chmod -r quakes.csv
 [train01@trifid ~] ls -l
 --w------- 2 lev vpac  379 Jul  1 10:32 quakes.csv
 [train01@trifid ~] vim quakes.csv
 ```

-What would happen if we took the execute bit off the directory?
+What would happen if one took the execute bit off the directory?

 ```
 [train01@trifid ~] chmod -x class
 [train01@trifid ~] cd class
 -bash: cd: class: Permission denied
 [train01@trifid ~] ls -l class
 ```

-You can see how problematic that could be!
-Perhaps we'd better return that to it's normal state.
+Perhaps it's best to return it to its original state:

 ```
 [train01@trifid ~] chmod +x class
 [train01@trifid ~] cd class
 ```